What’s an Intervention? Steps and Staging to Ensure Success

 Identify the problem

 If you suspect a loved one may be self-medicating with drugs and alcohol and is harming themselves, don’t hesitate.
-If it is an option, discuss the possibility of an intervention with friends and family close to the addict.
+If it is an option, research what’s an intervention, then discuss the possibility of an intervention with friends and family close to the addict.
 Signs that someone may need an intervention include:

 1. They have an unusually high tolerance

 This could be anything from drinking a lot more alcohol than others to increase their prescription medication dosage.
 If you suspect a person of uncontrolled addiction, they are likely in the midst of developing an increasing tolerance.